kloverde/jquery-RestrictedTextField/README.md

 ## Features

-* You can choose whether to prevent invalid keystrokes, or to allow them and catch the error to deal with as you wish
+* Prevent invalid keystrokes or catch the validation failure event to deal with it as you wish
+* Define your own types
-* Supports the following input formats:
+* Supports the following types:

 1. Alpha strings
 2. Uppercase alpha strings